 Check the calendar carefully to assure you can commit to all of both the fall and winter sessions.
 There are no refunds once the class has started.

 The ICS Admission Test will require that you perform the following skills correctly the first time:

 Knots — Tie the following on the first demonstration: Overhand, Water Knot, Figure 8 on a Bite, Rewoven Figure 8/Tie-in Knot, Alpine Butterfly, Double Fisherman, Prusik Hitch, Clove Hitch, Girth Hitch, Munter

 To complete ICS and receive a graduation certificate, ICS students must:

 Pass the rock and snow assessments.
 Note: all lectures and field sessions must be completed prior to taking the final assessments.
-In the event that you have to make up any missed session(s) with next year’s class, you will take the assessment and graduate with next year’s class.

-Extended deadline!
 We are offering a limited number of scholarships to allow students to participate who will not be able to do so without financial assistance and by whose participation can help expand the Mazamas membership base beyond current cultural, economic, and ethnic demographics.